 Interacting with the men made my day, and had it not been for Travis, I would have passed them on my commute back to work.
 They would have just been a part of the scenery.
-I often give homeless people money from the window of my car, but never ask them for anything in return.
-This time, a homeless man did something for me with no reward.
+I often give strangers money from the window of my car, but never ask them for anything in return.
+This time, a stranger did something for me with no reward.

 I am passionate about both the elimination of spiders and poverty.
 Maybe the key in reducing one lies in reducing the other.